rafiarslan/MarsSurvivor/README.md

 # Controls and Mechanics

--W, A, S, D keys to move around
+-W, A, S, D keys to move around.

--Left Mouse Button to shoot
+-Left Mouse Button to shoot.

 -There are a couple of health items scattered around the map for players to heal.